realpython/python-guide/docs/writing/style.rst

 Like a kung fu master, a Pythonista knows how to kill with a single finger, and never to actually do it.

-We are all consenting adults
+We are all responsible users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As seen above, Python allows many tricks, and some of them are potentially